bleonheart/Lilia/documentation/docs/libraries/lia.webimage.md

 ---

+### Viewing Saved Images

+Run the `lia_saved_images` console command on the client to open a panel that lists all cached web images.

+---

 ### Clearing the Cache

 Use the `lia_wipewebimages` console command on the client to delete all cached web images from disk.
 New requests will download the images again.

+---

+### Test Menu

+The `test_webimage_menu` console command opens a simple interface for loading and previewing images from arbitrary URLs.